Healthy Recipes using Kaya Seed

 - 1 tablespoon maple syrup

-- In a bowl, mix chia seeds, kaya seeds, almond milk, and maple syrup.
+- In a bowl, combine chia seeds, kaya seeds, almond milk, and maple syrup.
+Stir well to prevent clumping.

-- Stir well and refrigerate for at least 4 hours or overnight until it thickens.
+- Refrigerate for at least 4 hours or overnight until it thickens.